 One of the most exciting things in the construction field that can be done with virtual reality in a collaboration with other people.
 Collaboration is important because it is not just the architect or engineer that comes up with the initial design, it is also the client paying for the build.
 In addition, the builder should be able to check out what is being asked for as well to find out if it is possible, to give accurate quotes and to suggest improvements based on their own experience.

 But it is not just the client, designer and builder that can add value to the construction project by being able to see it in virtual space.
 Today, hospitals are asking doctors and nurses to take a look at virtual reality constructs of new builds to give valuable input as to how the room should be designed and what the layout should be.
 This is set to create transformative change for the healthcare industry and it starts at the ground floor with the construction of the project.

-Virtual reality has so much potential when it comes to collaboration, because as VR improves, people will be able to walk in and see exactly what their build is going to look like, and even do things like change paint colors, adjust options and basically have total freedom over what they want built using virtual reality.
+Virtual reality has so much potential when it comes to collaboration because as VR improves, people will be able to walk in and see exactly what their build is going to look like, and even do things like change paint colours, adjust options and basically have total freedom over what they want to be built using virtual reality.